Lean Six Sigma Green Belt – QQI Level 7

 What are the entry requirements?

-(On Public courses, this software will be supplied to delegates by SQT and is included in the course fee.
-On In-House courses, SQT can supply the software licences if required or should your organisation currently use an alternative software package (such as SPCXL or Minitab) this can be used)
+• Software Requirement: A laptop with the most recent version of SigmaXL software.
+(On public courses, this software is supplied by SQT and included in the course fee.
+On in-company programmes, SQT can provide software licences if required, or participants may use an alternative software package such as SPCXL or Minitab.)

-• willingness to learn (reading, research)
+• Willingness to learn (reading, research)

-• good communication skills
+• Strong communication skills

-• ability to self-direct
+• Ability to self-direct

 How will I be assessed?

-Delegates are required to complete an individual Lean Six Sigma Green Belt project which, using the DMAIC methodology, will realise the project goals and objectives for their organisation.
+Learners are required to complete an individual Lean Six Sigma Green Belt project which, using the DMAIC methodology, will realise the project goals and objectives for their organisation.

 Assessment is based on: